sighingnow/jekyll-gitbook/_pages/writing_style_guide.md

 #### Ordered Lists

-- Should be numbered
+- Use `#` for ordered lists.
-- Start each list item with a capital letter.
+- Use sentence case for lists.
 - To be used to denote a series of steps or sequential items

 #### Unordered Lists

-- Use `#` for unordered lists
+- Use `-` for unordered lists.
-- Start each list item with a capital letter.
+- Use sentence case for lists.

 ### Notes/Cautions/Admonitions

 - The `.. note::` shortcode is used to display a note to the reader.
-- The `.. note::` shortcode should be follow the exact structure (line space, tab space) as below:
+- The `.. note::` shortcode should be follow this syntax (line space, tab space).
+For example,

   ```
    .. note::